 The RTP and MTP SCS are required by state and federal law (respectively) and provide the means for EDCTC and the six-county SACOG region to establish transportation goals, policies, and funding strategies, and to identify projects over a 20-year time horizon.
 The current EDCTC RTP was adopted in November 2020, and the SACOG MTP/Sustainable Communities Strategy (SCS) for 2036 was adopted in November 2019.
+The 2025 EDCTC RTP be completed no later than November 2025.

 EDCTC is required to update the RTP every five years in compliance with guidelines established by the California Transportation Commission.
 The next EDCTC RTP will be due in 2025.
 The RTP is the primary planning document produced by EDCTC and provides the policy basis for all major transportation infrastructure funding programs within the jurisdiction of the Commission.
+Consistent with RTP Guidelines adopted by the California Transportation Commission in 2024, EDCTC will conduct interagency consultation and coordination with a variety of public and private entities, including the Shingle Springs Rancheria Tribal Government.

 On a statewide basis, projects and programs must be listed in the RTP, MTP, and the Metropolitan Transportation Improvement Program (MTIP) if cities, counties, and transit operators are to be eligible for federal funds for capital improvements.
 Also, any capacity-increasing capital projects are required to meet air quality conformity standards as outlined by the federal Environmental Protection Agency and implemented by SACOG.
+As of 2024, El Dorado County is designated as a non-attainment area for 8-hour Ozone (2008, 2015) and PM 2.5 (2006).
 EDCTC annually pays SACOG for the federal planning, programming, and air quality conformity activities conducted by SACOG.
 SACOG activities are described in Appendix B. The payment to SACOG is funded with Local Transportation Funds.